 Theodore Stowell was hired as a teacher in 1872 by William W. Warner, owner of Bryant and Stratton at that time.
 Stowell had earned a distinguished academic reputation from his years at Connecticut State National College at New Britain.
 Within a few years of his hiring, he became principal.

 In 1878, Stowell bought the college and charted a new course for Bryant and Stratton Business School.
-Stowell remained in charge for 30 years and developed Bryant and Stratton into one of Rhode Island's most highly respected schools of quality business programs and integrity of leadership.
+He remained in charge for thirty years and developed Bryant and Stratton into one of Rhode Island's most highly respected schools for quality business programs and integrity of leadership.